TREASURE ISLAND FIRE DEPARTMENT

 Apply Now >

-Treasure Island Fire Rescue has an opening for a Firefighter/Paramedic.
-This position is open until filled.
-CPAT testing must be completed before submitting an application which can be found at: https://www.mytreasureisland.org/Human%20Resources/2019.1%20Employment%20Application.pdf
+Treasure Island Fire Rescue is hiring one Firefighter Paramedic.
+The position is open until filled.
+All testing must be completed before submitting an application which can be found at: www.mytreasureisland.org/Jobs.

 State of Florida Firefighter and State of Florida Paramedic Certification required.A pre-employment medical examination, including drug screening and polygraph will be conducted for candidates that are offered a job.Applicants must be non-user of tobacco products.

-Treasure Island Fire Rescue is an ISO class 2 fire department with 15 full-time firefighters, one fire captain, a fire chief and a part-time administrative assistant.
+Treasure Island Fire Rescue is an ISO class 2 fire department with 15 full-time firefighters, a deputy fire chief, a fire chief, and a part-time administrative assistant.
 Services are provided utilizing an ALS rescue staffed by two firefighter/paramedics and an ALS Engine staffed with three personnel.
 There are five sworn personnel on duty at all times who work a 24/48 schedule.
 An automatic aid agreement is in place with surrounding departments and the County’s EMS transport service.